 The most important thing about this treatment is consistency.
 You shouldn't stop no matter what, nor should you perform half measures.
 You need to be prepared for a treatment that lasts for several months.

 The treatment is over once a new, healthy nail has grown in the place of the affected one.
-It is also advisable that you continue using tea tree oil afterward in order to prevent reappearance.
+It is also advisable that you continue using the product afterward in order to prevent reappearance.

 Of course, you can always ask a doctor for a piece of advice if anything goes wrong.